1. Check for unclaimed cheques

 Post-secondary education can be incredibly pricey, so let the government shoulder some of the cost by maximizing your Registered Education Savings Plan.

-An RESP allows you to save and invest for your kids’ education, completely tax free, but the best benefit is free money through the Canada Education Savings Grant.
-When you contribute to an RESP, the government matches a tremendous 20% of your deposit, up to $500 per year.
-The grant maxes out at $7,200 per child.
+An RESP allows you to save and invest for your kids’ education, completely tax free, but the best benefit is free money through the Canada Education Savings Grant (CESG).
+You can contribute to an RESP for up to 31 years, and the plan can remain open for a maximum of 35 years.
+Under the CESG, the government matches 20% on the first $2,500 contributed annually to an RESP, to a maximum of $500 per beneficiary per year.
+The lifetime maximum per beneficiary is $7,200, up to age 18.

 Lower- and middle-income families can also qualify for the Canada Learning Bond.
 How much you receive depends on how many kids you’ve got and your income level.